Mike Castle: Committee assignments

 In 1992, Castle could not run again for Governor, due to constitutional term limits.
 The result was what became known as "the Swap."
 Castle ran for the seat of U.S. Representative Tom Carper and Carper ran for Governor.
 Delaware's political leadership had quietly worked out the arrangement and retained the services of two very popular office holders.
+Both Castle and Carper won their races by large margins.

 Castle was first elected U.S. Representative in 1992, defeating former Lieutenant Governor Shien Biau Woo.
-Since then, he won election by wide margins eight times, defeating Democrats Carol Ann DeSantis in 1994, Dennis E. Williams in 1996 and 1998, Michael C. Miller in 2000 and 2002, Paul Donnelly in 2004, Dennis Spivack in 2006, and Karen Hartley-Nagle in 2008.
+Later, he won election by wide margins eight times, defeating Democrats Carol Ann DeSantis in 1994, Dennis E. Williams in 1996 and 1998, Michael C. Miller in 2000 and 2002, Paul Donnelly in 2004, Dennis Spivack in 2006, and Karen Hartley-Nagle in 2008.
+He suffered two minor strokes during the 2006 campaign, but fully recovered.

-Castle was the co-chair of several Congressional caucuses, including the Diabetes Caucus, the Community College Caucus, the Biomedical Research Caucus and the Passenger Rail Caucus.
+Castle was the co-chair of several Congressional caucuses, including the Diabetes Caucus, the Community College Caucus, the Biomedical Research Caucus, and the Passenger Rail Caucus.
 He was also considered one of the most moderate Republicans in the U.S. House.
 In the wake of Tom DeLay's indictment in September 2005, liberal columnist E.J.
 Dionne named Castle as one of four lawmakers capable of leading an anticorruption reform of the Republican Party.
 Castle was a member of various liberal Republican Organizations, such as Republicans For Environmental Protection, The Republican Majority For Choice, Republicans For Choice, and Christine Todd Whitman's Its My Party Too.
-He is pro-choice and supports some gun control measures.
+He was pro-choice and supported some gun control measures.
 He voted against a constitutional amendment that would have banned same-sex marriage.
 The non-partisan National Journal gave Mike Castle an ideological composite score of 59% conservative and 41% liberal.

 Castle's centrist positions served him well in a state that trended increasingly Democratic during his tenure in the House.
 Delaware had long been reckoned as a bellwether, but has voted Democratic in every presidential election since 1992, due almost entirely to heavily Democratic New Castle County.
 At the same time, his centrist record made him the target of conservative groups such as Club for Growth, who ranked him the least conservative Republican in the U.S. House in 2008, and RemoveRINOs, who, in April 2010, named him the Ace of Spades on its most-wanted list.

 In February 2004, Castle sponsored H.R.
 3831 to reauthorize the assault weapons ban of 1994.
 The bill was co-sponsored by 11 Republican colleagues and 129 Democrats.
 In June 2008, Rep. Mark Kirk, R-IL, introduced H.R.
 6257 to reinstate the ban, and Castle was one of the bill's four Republican co-sponsors.
 Both bills died in committee.